therandomknight/few-words/README.md

 # few-words
-It is a kind of journal (a simple one (I'm not a writer)) with insights tha I had during my life.
+It is a kind of journal (a simple one (I'm not a writer)) with insights that I had during my life.